efegurkan/dotfiles/README.md

 * \<F5\> to go to definition of the word under the cursor
 * \<F6\> to context aware rename the variable under the cursor

+* ,0 to show only errors on syntastic
+* ,9 show all errors and warnings on syntastic

 ### Plugins
 * *Vundle*: to handle plugins